-Turtle Brownies Caramel Topping
+Turtle Brownies with Caramel Topping

 So back to the brownies.
 Start with a good base brownie recipe.
 For this, I used Saucepan Brownie Recipe.
 If you use this recipe, make sure to use 8 oz of good quality chocolate and not chocolate chips.
 Chocolate chips work, but the brownies will be slightly dryer.

-1/4 cup granulated sugar
+- ¼ cup granulated sugar (50 grams)

-1 tablespoon water
+- 1 tablespoon water (14 grams)

-2 tablespoons unsalted or high quality salted butter, room temp (28 grams)
+- 2 tablespoons unsalted or high quality salted butter, room temp (28 grams)

-2 tablespoons heavy cream, room temperature
+- 2 tablespoons heavy cream, room temp (28 grams)

-Tiny pinch of salt
+- Tiny pinch of salt

 - Heat sugar and water over medium heat, uncovered, in a lidded saucepan.
 Swirl pan occasionally until sugar is dissolved (this will only take a minute or two).